orbisgis/h2gis/docs/README.md

 For legal reasons, (code / documentation) contributors are asked to provide a **Contributor License Agreement** (CLA).

-To do so, contributors are asked to **add the following statement in the description of their Pull Request** (PR):
+To do so, contributors just have to **add the following statement in the description of their Pull Request** (PR):

 > "I wrote the code, it's mine, and I'm providing it to H2GIS for distribution licensed under the [LGPL 3.0](http://www.gnu.org/copyleft/lgpl.html)."